ice-bergtech/kr8/README.md

 ## Contributing

-We welcome contributions from the community to enhance **kr8+** Fork the repo in github and send a merge request!
+We welcome contributions from the community to enhance **kr8+**.

-Pull requests are very welcome.
+Fork the repo in github and send a merge request!

 ## License